aarushehe/dsa-java/README.md

+# Java DSA Practice

-**These are the Java DSA problems I practice daily — neatly organized as I learn, revise, and sharpen my coding skills.**
+These are the Java DSA problems I practice daily — neatly organized as I learn, revise, and sharpen my coding skills.